 OnePlus 5 price and release date

-- Available now in US and UK, won't be released in Australia
+- Available now in US and UK, and has been 'soft' launched in Australia

 - In US, works with AT&T and T-Mobile, not Verizon or Sprint